SteinOBrienLab/protocols/cephalopod/ceph_f-ara-EdU_pulse_labeling_embryo_no_clearing.md

   | Total volume | 250 µl | 500 µl | 1 ml | 1.25 ml | 2.5 ml | 6.25 ml | 12.5 ml |

 1. Remove the blocking buffer.
-2. OPTIONAL: Wash each sample *twice* with 1 mL of PBS.
+2. Quick wash each sample *twice* with 1 mL of PBS.
 Remove the wash solution.
-3. Add 0.5 mL of Click-iT reaction cocktail to each tube. place on rocker
+3. Add 0.5 mL of Click-iT reaction cocktail to each tube. place on rocker.
 4. Incubate for 30 minutes at room temperature, protected from light.
 5. Remove the reaction cocktail and wash twice with 1 mL of 4% BSA in PBS.
+6. Optional: Keep overnight in 4% BSA in PBS at 4ºC to allow excess dye to diffuse out of yolk.

 ### 5. Staining DNA
 1. Add 1µl of 1000X DAPI (**TODO: Need concentration**) to each tube.